For Agents

 Pragmatic

-1. Aspirational target: The agent first tries to reach IDEAL (all three pillars pass).
+1. Aspirational target: The agent first tries to reach IDEAL (all four pillars pass).

-2. Pragmatic fallback: If progress stalls, the agent diverts to SIMPLE_COMPOSABLE (the intersection of the top two).
+2. Pragmatic fallback: If progress stalls, the agent diverts to SIMPLE_NAVIGABLE (the intersection of the top two).

 MCP Tools